Siddhantshukla1657/ammachi_ai/readme.md

 ---

 <div align="center">

-**🌾 Built with ❤️ for farmers everywhere 🌾**
-*"Empowering agriculture through technology, one farm at a time"*
+**"🌾Empowering agriculture through technology, one farm at a time🌾"**

 </div>